stelzinga/MF/Management_Framework.md

 The Management Framework covers all above forms of company, but will, as often as possible assume the scope at the level of a Corporation as form of Venture.

 ### Agency Problem
 The Agency problem occurs when people (agents) making decisions on behalf of owners (principals) have a conflict of interest i.e., the decision is favourable for the agent but not the principal.
 For example, a Manager (agent) may have an interest to not merge with another company as it would reduce his sphere of influence, whereas from a profit maxmimisation perspective it would be in the interest of the Shareholder (principal) to merge.
 The Agency problem is inherent to a structure where ownership and decision making is decoupled i.e., in Corporations.
 In Corporations Executives make decisions in relation to investments, financing including taking on Liabilities in the form of Debt, and the decisions can be to the betterment of themselves but at the expense of shareholders, at a cost which is referred to at the Agency Cost (Larcker, 2021).
 The Agency cost can be substantial to investors.
-To decrease the Agency Cost a system of checks and balances is put in place across the Venture and this is called Corporate Governance (Larcker, 2021).
+To decrease the Agency Cost a system of checks and balances is put in place across the Venture known as  Corporate Governance (Larcker, 2021).

 ### Corporate Governance
 Larcker (2021) defines Corporate Governance as the collection of control mechanisms an organisation adopts to prevent or dissuade potentially self-interested Managers from engaging in activities detrimental to the welfare of shareholders and stakeholders.
 Said differently, and expressing it with regards to the Profile, Corporate Governance refers to the manner in which Roles & Responsibilities are distributed from Owners of the Corporation through Management all the way to the Staff performing Operations such as to avoid or minimise Agency Cost.